 Whenever you consider a new tool or strategy, there are a lot of company stakeholders to bring on board.
-Notably, when you’re considering a one-stop hub of communication and resources for frontline teams who don’t have easy access to your other systems, you’re going to need to make your case to IT and to Human Resources.
-And that’s actually a good thing because their co-sponsorship is going to be beneficial in the long run.
+When you’re considering a one-stop hub of communication and resources for frontline teams who don’t have easy access to your other systems, you’re going to need to make your case to IT and to Human Resources.
+Their co-sponsorship is going to be beneficial in the long run.

-That’s why the first thing your app must be is secure.
+That’s why your internal communications app must be secure.
 And we mean secure from two different perspectives.

-And this ability to reliably target information to groups is critical to internal comms.
+This ability to reliably target information to groups is also critical to internal comms teams.
 According to the Ragan State of Internal Comms Report, 83% of internal communications professionals think it’s important to personalize content to groups of employees, but only 40% can with their existing channels.

-Setting your internal communications app up for success will require thinking about your adoption strategy, and usability has a big role to play.
-We know that there is a technology adoption curve where you have stages of adoption.
-This concept states that there are groups of people who adopt technology faster than others.
+There is a technology adoption curve that breaks down the stages of technology adoption.
+This model states that there are groups of people who adopt technology faster than others.
 The two categories where you really need to focus on overcoming obstacles to use are your late majority and laggards.
 You might never get laggards to adopt your technology despite your best efforts, but it will be especially hard to get these groups on board if the product isn’t easy to use and beneficial in their day-to-day.

-Another thing that we think is absolutely essential in your internal communications app is the ability to customize it with your company branding.
+Another thing that we think is absolutely essential in your internal communications app is the ability to customize the in-app experience with your company branding.
 And there are many reasons for this.

 And we know that when you focus on culture and inclusion, employees are more engaged and the experience of working at your company improves.
 This impacts your bottom line by improving retention, productivity, safety, and more.

 The digital revolution for internal comms is here.
-And it’s important that we continue to invest in new tools and tech that are forward-thinking.
+It’s important that we continue to invest in new tools and tech that are forward-thinking.
 For example, the rise of video is here to stay.
 So you want to invest in channels that support video.